-Every spring our gardeners tell us they want to expand their perennial gardens to offer new colors and plants to make it fresh.
-For those of us that work in the Perennial department it’s no different.
+Every spring our gardeners tell us they want to expand their perennial gardens to offer new colors and plants to make them fresh.
+For those of us that work in the Perennial department, it’s no different.
 We are always on the lookout for something different or even ‘new to us’.
 Here are a few Perennials that we think are a must-have in the garden to give you season-long color and interest.